Strobesstrobes

 What hardware do I need for Wi-Fi pentesting?

-You need a wireless adapter that supports monitor mode and packet injection, commonly built on Atheros or Realtek chipsets.
-The rest is software like the aircrack-ng suite, hcxdumptool, and hashcat, all of which ship with Kali Linux.
+You need a wireless adapter that supports monitor mode and packet injection, commonly built on Atheros AR9271 or Realtek RTL8812AU chipsets.
+The rest is software like the aircrack-ng suite, hcxdumptool, hashcat, and eaphammer, all of which ship with Kali Linux.

 How do you attack WPA2-Enterprise networks?

-If clients don't validate the RADIUS server certificate, you stand up a rogue RADIUS server with hostapd-wpe or eaphammer to capture the MSCHAPv2 challenge-response, then crack it offline to recover domain credentials.
+If clients do not validate the RADIUS server certificate, you stand up a rogue RADIUS server with hostapd-wpe or eaphammer to capture the MSCHAPv2 challenge-response, then crack it offline (hashcat mode 5500) to recover domain credentials.
 The defense is strict server-certificate validation and ideally EAP-TLS with client certificates.

 Sources and references